 Import a list of known contacts

-If you plan to use email to keep in touch with existing customers, then your email list can be built largely by importing your existing customers details into your chosen email marketing tool.
+If you plan to use email to keep in touch with existing customers, then your email data sourcing list can be built largely by importing your existing customers details into your chosen email marketing tool.

 Before you import any contacts though, ensure you have adequate permission to email these subscribers.
 If you’re not sure, check out our Permissions guide or contact our support team as they’ll be happy to chat with you about permissions and uploading your list.